 Burundi has the same primary ethnic groups as Rwanda, the Hutus and Tutsis, and compared to the Rwandan genocide, Burundi's civil war of the 1990s and 2000s was less acute, more chronic, and certainly resulted in a country much more destroyed.

 Burundi is a place of lovely people and lovely land.
-It is also, from a humanitarian standpoint, the most disastrous place you've never heard of, sharing the bottom rung in almost any statistic with the "famously bad" places of the world, i.e. Somalia, Sudan, Chad, Afghanistan, Zimbabwe, etc. Here's a chart with a few stats:
+It is also, from a humanitarian standpoint, the most under-developed place you've never heard of, sharing the bottom rung in almost any statistic with the "famously bad" places of the world, i.e. Somalia, Sudan, Chad, Afghanistan, Zimbabwe, etc. Here's a chart with a few stats (circa 2011):

 Peace came in 2005, and Hope Africa University set its base in Bujumbura shortly thereafter, growing to become a premier educational institution for the country.
 We believe that Burundi is a place that has tremendous potential in the coming years, and are awfully excited at the chance to be involved.